ssemmler/aws-data-lake-with-airflow/README.md

 # aws-datalake-with-airflow
 This code demonstrates the architecture featured of a datalake orchestrated by Apache Airflow.

-## The Datalake Bucket:
+## The Data Lake Bucket:
 ```
-├─s3://unit-datalake-prod-01/
+├─s3://unit-data-lake-prod-01/
 ├── README.md            <- The top-level README for developers using this project.
 │
+├── A-transient-zone     <- Useful when data quality or validity checks are required before data can land in the raw zone.
+│   │                          ✓ Selectively utilized
+│   │                          ✓ Separation of “new data” from “raw data” to ensure data consistency
+│   │                          ✓ Transient low-latency data (speed layer)
+│   │                          ✓ Data quality validations
+│   │
+│   ├── athena           <- Athena stores query results in Amazon S3.
+Each User has his own S3OutputDirectory.
+│   └── glue             <- Specifies an S3 path to a bucket that can be used as a temporary directory for the Job.
+│
-├── 01-raw-data-zone   <- The Raw or Persisted area of your Data Lake is where data is kept indefinitely
+├── B-raw-data-zone      <- The Raw or Persisted area of your Data Lake is where data is kept indefinitely
 │   │                        in its raw format.
 │   │                          ✓ Exact copy of source data in native format (aka master dataset in the batch layer)
 │   │                          ✓ Immutable to change
 │   │                          ✓ History retained indefinitely
 │   │                          ✓ Data access is highly limited to few people
 │   │                          ✓ Everything downstream can be regenerated from raw
 │   │
 │   ├── tealium           <- example of raw-data
 │   └── google            <- example of raw-data
 │
-├── 02-transient-zone  <- Useful when data quality or validity checks are required before data can land in the raw zone.
-│   │                       ✓ Selectively utilized
-│   │                       ✓ Separation of “new data” from “raw data” to ensure data consistency
-│   │                       ✓ Transient low-latency data (speed layer)
-│   │                       ✓ Data quality validations
-│   │
-│   ├── 01-athena       <- Athena stores query results in Amazon S3.
-Each User has his own S3OutputDirectory.
-│   └── 02-glue         <- Specifies an S3 path to a bucket that can be used as a temporary directory for the Job.
+├── C-user-drop-zone      <- Manually generated data
 │
-├── 03-master-data-zone <- Reference data
-│
-├── 04-user-drop-zone   <- Manually generated data
-│
-├── 05-archive-data-zone   <- Active archive of aged data, available for querying when needed
-│
-├── 06-curated-data-zone   <- Analytic or Curated.
+├── D-curated-data-zone   <- Analytic or Curated.
 In this section of the Data Lake, the data has been heavily processed.
 │   │                         Sometimes it is aggregated and stored in a star schema-like format to conform with different
 │   │                         reporting and analysis tools.
 │   │                           ✓ Cleansed and transformed data, organized for optimal data delivery (data warehouse)
 │   │                           ✓ Supports self-service
 │   │                           ✓ Standard security, change management, and governance
 │   │                           ✓ Data staged for a specific purpose or application (data warehouse etc.)
-│   ├── 01-stage           <- Transit storage for data in the ETL process
+│   ├── stage             <- Transit storage for data in the ETL process
-│   ├── 02-cleanse         <- Cleansing storage for data in the ETL process
+│   ├── cleanse           <- Cleansing storage for data in the ETL process
-│   ├── 03-core            <- The Core represents the central database within the Data Lake.
+│   ├── core              <- The Core represents the central database within the Data Lake.
-│   └── 04-mart            <- Data marts are sections of data warehouses, smaller data pools for applications
+│   ├── mart              <- Data marts are sections of data warehouses, smaller data pools for applications
+│   ├── export            <- Data staged for a specific purpose
+│   └── transfer          <- Data staged for a specific application (data warehouse etc.)
 │
-├── data               <- The Sandbox is designed to be used by deep analysts and scientists as an unmanaged area.
+├── E-sandbox-zone        <- The Sandbox is designed to be used by deep analysts and scientists as an unmanaged area.
-│   └── user           <- user directory
+│   └── user.name         <- user directory
 │
-├── log                <- Amazon EMR, Hadoop and Glue produce log files that report status on the cluster.
+├── F-log-zone            <- Amazon EMR, Hadoop and Glue produce log files that report status on the cluster.
 │   ├── emr               <- optinonal
 │   ├── hadoop            <- optinonal
 │   └── glue              <- optinonal
 │
+├── G-archive-data-zone   <- Active archive of aged data, available for querying when needed
 │
-├── warehouse          <- Analytic or Curated.
-In this section of the Data Lake, the data has been heavily processed.
-│   │                     Sometimes it is aggregated and stored in a star schema-like format to conform with different
-│   │                     reporting and analysis tools.
-│   ├── stage          <- Transit storage for data in the ETL process
-│   ├── cleanse        <- Cleansing storage for data in the ETL process
-│   ├── core           <- The Core represents the central database within the Data Lake.
-│   └── mart           <- Data marts are sections of data warehouses, smaller data pools for applications
-│
-└──references          <- Data dictionaries, manuals, and all other explanatory materials.
+└── H-master-data-zone    <- Reference data
 ```